Fluffernuttersandwich/Better7D2DbyFNS/README.md

 C. Easiest Method: You could start your world with the creative/debug menus on, find/teleport to your trader of choice, then turn off those menus.

-I usually just teleport to a Trader.

 "How do I use the Creative and Debug Menus?"

-In the game world, hit the F1 key to open the console.
+In the game world, hit the F1 key to open up the console.

 In the console, type "cm" and hit Enter.
 This will turn the Creative Menu on.